OPTML-Group/Unlearn-Saliency/Classification/README.md

 # Saliency-Unlearning for Classification
-This is the official repository for Saliency Unlearning for stable diffusion.
+This is the official repository for Saliency Unlearning for Clasification.
 The code structure of this project is adapted from the [Sparse Unlearn](https://github.com/OPTML-Group/Unlearn-Sparse) codebase.

 # Generate Saliency Map
 ```